Benzene-gugugu/Mini-CAS-Calculator/Calculator/Intial Language Description.md

 ## Expressions

-For all below expressions, `print` must be included before the
+For all below expressions, `print` must be included before the code to execute and output the result

 ### Matrix Operations